blkFinch/blkfinch.github.io/_notes/Public/Will expresses itself through desire.md

 ---
 [[Desires]] and [[The Will]] are two seperate concepts, although they are often mixed together and used interchangebly (esp by Thelemites).
 This is not useful.
 There is clearly a difference because we can desire things which prohibit our own true expression.

-However, because [[Action is preceeded by desire]] it must also be true that for [[The Will]] to be expressed it must generate a desire towards action.
+However, because [[Action is preceded by desire]] it must also be true that for [[The Will]] to be expressed it must generate a desire towards action.
 But not all desire is preceeded by Will.

 Will is like an organizing principle that uses Desire as an interface to express itself.